bmanders716/bmanders716.github.io/cookbook.md

 Another point to be attended to is to whip up the whites of the eggs as stiffly as possible, and to mix them with the other ingredients very lightly.
-Bear in mind that the object in beating the whites of eggs is to introduce air into the soufflÈe; and it is the expansion of the air when the soufflÈe is cooking which makes it light.
-If the whites are mixed heavily with the other ingredients, the air which has been whipped into them is beaten out again; and consequently they fail to make the soufflÈe light.
-When the soufflÈe is firm in the middle, it is sufficiently cooked, and should be served with the greatest expedition, as it will begin to sink rapidly.
-An omelet soufflÈe, left in the oven two or three minutes over time, will be quite spoilt, and become tough and leathery.
+Bear in mind that the object in beating the whites of eggs is to introduce air into the soufflÈ•ª and it is the expansion of the air when the soufflÈ•†is cooking which makes it light.
+If the whites are mixed heavily with the other ingredients, the air which has been whipped into them is beaten out again; and consequently they fail to make the soufflÈ•†light.
+When the soufflÈ•†is firm in the middle, it is sufficiently cooked, and should be served with the greatest expedition, as it will begin to sink rapidly.
+An omelet soufflÈ•¨ left in the oven two or three minutes over time, will be quite spoilt, and become tough and leathery.

-Steamed soufflÈes are turned out of the tins they are cooked in, and served with a sauce poured round them.
+Steamed soufflÈ•≥ are turned out of the tins they are cooked in, and served with a sauce poured round them.

-Baked soufflÈes are served in the tins, which are slipped into a hot metal or silver case, or a napkin is folded round them.
+Baked soufflÈ•≥ are served in the tins, which are slipped into a hot metal or silver case, or a napkin is folded round them.

 Plain omelets are quickly made, and quickly spoiled.
 Some practice is